Bakers (NOC 6332) may also be called:

 In some cases on-the-job training may be provided instead of formal education.

-In British Columbia, trade certification for bakers is available, but not mandatory.
+In British Columbia, trade certification for bakers is available, although not mandatory.

-For more information about apprenticeship programs and certification see:
+For more information about apprenticeship programs, certification and how to challenge the certification process, see:

 How Do I Find A Job?